Salih Samo, M.D., MSci

 Overview

-The main focus of my clinical research is in esophageal motility disorders such as achalasia and esophageal spasm, physiologic motility testing including esophageal manometry, functional lumen imaging probe (EndoFLIP), and reflux testing.
-My current ongoing research is to understand the underlying potential mechanism for achalasia development post COVID-19.
+The main focus of my clinical research is in esophageal motility disorders such as achalasia and esophageal spasm, physiologic motility testing including esophageal manometry, functional lumen imaging probe (EndoFLIP), Barrett's esophagus and reflux testing.
+My current ongoing research is to understand the underlying potential mechanism for achalasia development post COVID-19 and impact of cancer history on progression of Barrett's esophagus.
 Additionally, assessing the outcome of peroral endoscopic myotomy (POEM) for achalasia and transoral incisionless fundoplication (TIF) for reflux is an active focus of my research.